LGN520/farreach-public/ycsb-implementation.md

 	* TODO: Encapsulate GET/PUT/DEL/SCAN in inswitchcache-c-lib/ for remote_client.c
 		- [IMPORTANT] NOT need to provide c-lib for db_bench

+- [IMPORTANT] explanation of our results compared with NetCache paper -> reason: difference KVS
+	- Per FarReach KVS: 0.075 MOPS
+		+ Dynamic workload: 0.075*2*1.6=0.25MOPS
+		+ Static worklaod: 0.075*128*1.6=15.36MOPS
+			* NOTE: expected thpt of nocache is 1.5MOPS
+	- Per NetCache KVS: 10 MOPS
+		+ Dynamic workload: 10*2*1.6=32MOPS
+			* NOTE: NOT sure why NetCache has 40MOPS, maybe due to imprecise evaluation
+			* Based on its own arguments, the dynamic thpt should be 1/64 of static = 2*1000/64=31.3MOPS
+		+ Static workload: 10*128*1.6=2.04GOPS

 - TODO
 	* Support range query
 		- TODO: Add SCANRES_SPLIT (maybe use Map::Entry as pair)